Systemd: Reception

 In an August 2014 article published in InfoWorld, Paul Venezia wrote about the systemd controversy and attributed the controversy to violation of the Unix philosophy, and to "enormous egos who firmly believe they can do no wrong".
 The article also characterizes the architecture of systemd as similar to that of svchost.exe, a critical system component in Microsoft Windows with a broad functional scope.

 In a September 2014 ZDNet interview, prominent Linux kernel developer Theodore Ts'o expressed his opinion that the dispute over systemd's centralized design philosophy, more than technical concerns, indicates a dangerous general trend toward uniformizing the Linux ecosystem, alienating and marginalizing parts of the open-source community, and leaving little room for alternative projects.
 He cited similarities with the attitude he found in the GNOME project toward non-standard configurations.
 On social media, Ts'o also later compared the attitudes of Sievers and his co-developer, Lennart Poettering, to that of GNOME's developers.

+In November 2014, a group of developers forked Debian into Devuan and launched a campaign called "Init Freedom" to protest the widespread adoption of systemd.
+A few other Linux distributions joined in support, including Hyperbola which dropped systemd support in 2017.
+Parabola takes a different approach; instead of rejecting systemd outright, the project offers systemd as an option among the other init systems, stating that "Init Freedom" should also include the freedom to choose any init system also including SystemD.